 Determining the Quality of a Feature Rule

-Depending on the implementation of your application or how a user selects a feature when tagging, an automatic feature rule may be selected that doesn’t ideally capture the data you intend it to.
+Depending on the implementation of your application or how a user selects a feature when tagging, an automatic feature rule may be selected that doesn’t ideally capture the data the way you intended.
 A simple and common example is a span contained in a button or anchor tag:

 The anchor, Rule A: